copev313/SlotMachine/README.md

 # SlotMachine

-SAMPLE PROJECT: Slot Machine
-Completed as part of The JavaScript Full-Stack Bootcamp.
+#### Completed as part of The JavaScript Full-Stack Bootcamp.

-Instructor: Flavio Copes
-Last Edit: 8/4/20  by E.Cope
+Last Edit: 8/4/20

 Thanks for reading!